 How to accept crypto currency as a nonprofit?

 For nonprofit’s looking to make a huge commitment to crypto donations there are ways to create a legal account associated with the organization.
-Groups like BitPay offer nonprofits the ability to create donation tools for crypto.
+Groups like BitPay, Gemini, and The Giving Block provide donation tools that allow nonprofits to accept crypto gifts.

-Another leader in crypto giving is The Giving Block, which offers tools to embed donation forms that accept donations.
+The Giving Block offers tools for nonprofits to embed donation forms that accept donations.
 This process removes a lot of the risk associated with operating a wallet for an organization.